About

 Biography

-His projects have been presented at the World Economic Forum, TAMA, Samsung Space Germany, Times Square NYC, Art Blocks, Feral File, Design Museum Holon, Art Basel Miami, Expo 2020 Dubai, Galerie Met Berlin, and Artblocks Marfa.
-His work has been featured in Forbes, The Art Newspaper, Whitehot Magazine, VICE, Hyperallergic, and Creative Applications.
+His projects have been presented at the World Economic Forum, Tel Aviv Museum of Art, Samsung Space Germany, Times Square NYC, Art Blocks, Feral File, Design Museum Holon, Galerie Met Berlin, and other international cultural and public contexts.
 He is a World Economic Forum Cultural Leader and a member of the OpenAI Alpha Artist Program.

 Awards / Nominations